Spatio-Temporal Graphical Counterfactuals: An Overview: Conclusion

 \section{Conclusion}

-In this work, we mainly focus on the spatio-temporal graphical counterfactuals, and organize an overview for it to discuss its theoretical foundations and application approaches.
-To discuss the theoretical foundations, a survey is investigated, and the definition of counterfactuals is defined based on the concept of potential outcome in the framework of POM firstly.
-And then, the framework of SCM is also introduced to infer counterfactuals through graphical languages, which are equivalent to the counterfactuals in POM.
-Further, to infer counterfactuals on intelligent machine autonomously, a Forward Counterfactual Inference algorithm is designed in this work, and it is able to recursively solve the counterfactual probability distribution, $P(X_i|do(X_{j_1}), \dots, do(X_{j_p}))$, with polynomial time complexity if multi-nodes interventions are conducted on $X_{j_1}, \dots, X_{j_p}$.
-With this algorithm, the spatio-temporal graphical counterfactuals can be inferred if have two elements, that is, the network structure of STBNs and the corresponding algorithm to identify the network structure.
-This work not only discusses the identification algorithms in various nonstationary cases, but also discusses the feasibility to improve the algorithm efficiency from the view of complex networks.
+This work focuses on the spatio-temporal graphical counterfactuals and presents an overview of their theoretical foundations and application approaches.
+To discuss the theoretical basis, a survey is conducted, and the definition of counterfactuals is based on the concept of potential outcomes in the POM framework.
+We then, introduce the SCM framework, which infers counterfactuals via graphical languages equivalent to those in POM.
+Further, to infer counterfactuals on intelligent machine autonomously, a Forward Counterfactual Inference algorithm is designed in this work, and it can recursively solve the counterfactual probability distribution, $P(X_i|do(X_{j_1}), \dots, do(X_{j_p}))$, with polynomial time complexity if multi-nodes interventions are conducted on $X_{j_1}, \dots, X_{j_p}$.
+With this algorithm, spatio-temporal graphical counterfactuals can be inferred, given two elements: the network structure of STBNs and the algorithm identifying it.
+This work discusses structure identification algorithms under various nonstationary conditions and examines the feasibility of improving algorithm efficiency from the perspective of complex networks.

 \Acknowledgements{This work was supported in part by the National Key R\&D Program of China (Grant No. 2022ZD0120004), the Youth Scientist Project of the Ministry of Science and Technology of China (Grant No. 2025YFF0524100), the National Natural Science Foundation of China (Grant Nos.
 62233004, 62273090, 62073076, T2541017, 52525204, 52572354), the Zhishan Youth Scholar Program of the Southeast University, the Jiangsu Provincial Scientific Research Center of Applied Mathematics (Grant No. BK20233002), the basic research program of Jiangsu (Grant No. BK20253020), the Open Research Project of the State Key Laboratory of Industrial Control Technology, China (Grant No. ICT2025B54), the US National Science Foundation under (Grant No. 2047488) and the Rensselaer-IBM AI Research Collaboration.}